Turkish court overrules journalists' life sentences - Anadolu

 The Turkish court cleared journalist Ahmet Altan as well as Nazli Ilicak, both defendants in the same case, of charges related to violating the constitution, Anadolu reported.

-However, the court maintained that Ahmet Altan and Ilicak aided the Gulen network, accused by Ankara of orchestrating the 2016 coup attempt, the agency said.
+However, the court maintained that Ahmet Altan and Ilicak aided the Gulen network, accused by Ankara of orchestrating a 2016 coup attempt, the agency said.

 The court also ruled to acquit journalist and brother Mehmet Altan from both charges including constitution violation and aiding the Gulen network, due to lack of sufficient and convincing evidence, Anadolu said.